 - Ancient civilisations, which studies the traditional civilisations of the Ancient World, such as Greece, Rome and Egypt.

 - Cultural heritage management, which is the application of archaeological methods and processes to the documentation, preservation, development and management of heritage sites and objects.

 - Historical archaeology, which studies the relatively recent past since the expansion of European nations into many parts of the New World.
 Australia has a dynamic and multicultural past formed by over two centuries of settlement by British, Chinese, Japanese, Afghan, Russian, Polish and other groups of people.

-- Human evolution, which studies and examins the behavioural data derived from the study of ancient hominid fossils and associated material culture.
-The fossils of human ancestors dating back to 7 million years ago (e.g. Sahelanthropus tchadensis) and environmental data relating to their habitats and living conditions provide information about behavioural variability among our ancestors in Africa.
+- Human evolution, which examines the behavioural data derived from the study of ancient hominid fossils and associated material culture.
+The fossils of human ancestors dating back to 7 million years ago (e.g. Sahelanthropus tchadensis) and environmental data relating to their habitats and living conditions provide information about behavioural variability among our ancestors.

-- Indigenous archaeology, which studies the past of Aboriginal Australians, as well as of other First Nations people.
-Australia has an ancient archaeological record extending back over 50,000 years and includes some of the most spectacular and important archaeological sites in the world.
+- Indigenous archaeology, which studies the past of Aboriginal Australians. as well as other First Nations people.
+Australia has an ancient archaeological record extending back over 60,000 years and includes some of the most spectacular and important archaeological sites in the world.

 - Maritime and underwater archaeology, which studies the archaeology of maritime trade and industry and includes both land-based and underwater sites, such as jetties, ports and shipwrecks.
 The study of ships, shipping, and the construction and operation of all types of prehistoric and historic watercraft is a central aspect of maritime archaeology.